thorbergurharaldsson/JS-Functions/README.md

 # JS - Functions

 I set up a few functions and used DOM manipulation to manage a contact list, it's possible to add, delete or edit a contact.
-This is all done with java script functions
+This is all done with Javascript functions

 ## Clone project